forged-ui/support/README.md

 Forged UI is built using [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) which which makes it straight forward to get going.

+> ERB (Electron React Boilerplate) Uses `yarn` as its package manager of choice, although `npm` should work just as well!
+For these examples we'll use `yarn` as it follows the ERB documentation.
+If you need to install `yarn` first you can find out how on their [website](https://classic.yarnpkg.com/en/docs/install/) for homebrew users you can use `brew install yarn`

 Firstly install the project via `yarn` then package it.

 - `yarn install` - Will install all the dependencies